-Amal’s presence is a call for attention for the millions of displaced refugee children around the world.
-The project was initiated by the Good Chance Theatre Company from England and the South African Handspring Puppet Company.
+The Walk was a project by the Good Chance Theatre Company from England and the South African Handspring Puppet Company.

-In charge of The Walk is Palestinian director Amir Nizar Zuabi.
-Little Amal’s journey is taking her from Turkey to Greece, Italy, Switzerland, Germany, Belgium, France and the UK.
-Along the way, she tells the stories of the refugee children whom she represents.
-She is received in more than 70 cities with art, discussions and community projects.
+In charge of The Walk was Palestinian director Amir Nizar Zuabi.
+Little Amal’s journey took her from Turkey to Greece, Italy, Switzerland, Germany, Belgium, France and the UK.
+Along the way, she told the stories of the refugee children whom she represents in more than 70 cities, where she was received with art, discussions and community projects.

 Little Amal in The Hague

-The opening of Amare and Amal’s stay in The Hague are under the direction of theatre maker Ira Judkovskaja, formerly the artistic director at Tryater.
-Little Amal will be meeting various organisations and communities in the city from 15 to 21 November, who will receive her with workshops, discussions and exhibitions.
-An extensive educational programme is also being developed.
-Keep an eye on our website in the coming weeks for updates on the programme.
+The opening of Amare and Amal’s stay in The Hague were under the direction of theatre maker Ira Judkovskaja, formerly the artistic director at Tryater.
+Little Amal met up with various organisations and communities in the city, who received her with workshops, discussions and exhibitions.
+An extensive educational programme was also developed for primary and secondary schools.

 More about Little Amal

-With her expressive gestures and dance, Little Amal creates encounters between people wherever she goes.
+With her expressive gestures and dance, Little Amal creates encounters between people everywhere she goes.
 Her nonverbal, universal puppetry reaches out to people with very different backgrounds.
 Little Amal draws attention to migration and refugee issues, but is also a reminder of the connection and hope that art can create.
-We are very honoured to welcome her in Amare.
+We were very honoured to welcome her in Amare.